Pradeep-Kumar-Rebbavarapu/IITISOC-24-ML-23/README.md

 <p> For the pretrained model ocr we just have to run the Multilingual_OCR(1).ipynb file. </p>
 <p> For our own trained english only ocr :</p><br>
 To check training part run OCR_Training.ipynb <br>
-this training file is trained with a famous dataset I_AM dataset which is a dataset constituent of handwritten chracters with there specific labels and a word.txt file which has a specific greyscale which played amajor role in training <br>
+This training file is trained with a famous dataset I_AM dataset which is a dataset constituent of handwritten chracters with there specific labels and a word.txt file which has a specific greyscale which played amajor role in training <br>
 rest of technicalities will be shared better in presentation